I’ve been culling the shelves in my old house this summer.

 It’s the closest thing to an heirloom from him, and so I was shocked to find it flung on the floor, spine up, under a desk.

-Since the adorable one year-old likes to empty shelves, I knew the culprit.
+Since the adorable one-year-old likes to empty shelves, I knew who the culprit was.

 I started packing boxes that night.